Lower Dolpo Trek

 Via flight

-Flight two: Another morning flight from Nepalgunj to Jumla airport is 25 mins.
+Flight two: Another morning flight from Nepalgunj to Jumla airport is 25 minutes.

 From Jumla, you must trek to Dolpo Valley via Maure Langa at 3894m.
-From there, you can head for Upper Dolpo Trek.
+From there, you can head for the Upper Dolpo Trek.

 Lower Dolpo Trek Route 2